The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 The noun form RISU

-perfectly demonstrates the relationship between the two circle areas by the
+perfectly demonstrates the relationship between the two circle areas by the internal ratio (inr) and external ratio (exr) of its FS:NS:

 |